It was the best of takes, it was the worst of takes.

 What?!
 Who saw that coming, other than everyone reading this article who has even just a passing familiarity with sarcasm?!

-OK, sure, Microsoft has killed the Band and its associated platform.
+Okay, sure, Microsoft has killed the Band and its associated platform.
 But it’s not like the Apple Watch has turned into OH COME ON LET ME FINISH THE SENT-

 “Apple Watch Captures Half of 18 Million Global Smartwatch Shipments in Q4 2018.”